 Note: You may prefer an easier method for creating WinToGo installations by using WinToGo.
 This makes it very easy to create MBR-bootable USB drives.

-If you try to install Windows 8.1 To Go on a Removable USB Flash drive, you will find that it will not boot and you just get an 'everlasting spinning circle of dots' on first boot.
+If you try to install Windows 8.1 To Go on a Removable USB Flash drive, you will find that it will not boot and you just get an 'everlasting spinning circle of dots' on first boot (Win10 1703 and later will work OK however).

 However, if you install to a VHD then it will boot OK, even from a Removable USB Flash drive.
 Thanks to devdevadev for pointing this out here.